hzeller/bant/README.md

 #### Commands
  * `-L` command: Simply list all the BUILD files it would consider for the other commands.
 Use `-x` to limit scope to not include the external rules.
- * `-P` command: Print parse for project (should look similar to the input :) ).
+ * `-P` command: Print AST for project (should look similar to the input :) ).
  * `-H` command: for each header exported with `hdrs = [...]` in libraries, report which library that is (two columns, easy to `grep` or `awk` over).
+ * `-D` Depend on What You Use (DWYU): Determine which dependencies are needed in `cc_library`, `cc_binary`, and `cc_test` targets by looking at their sources, determine which headers they include and thus which libraries they need to depend on that export these headers.
- * `-D` grep all include files used in sources and libraries, determine which libraries defined them and emit [buildozer] commands to 'add' or 'remove' dependencies.
+   Emit [buildozer] commands to 'add' or 'remove' dependencies.
    If unclear if a library can be removed, it is conservatively _not_ suggested for removal.
-'Depend on What You Use' DWYU.
+   You could call this a simple `build_cleaner` ...

 ### Nice-to-have/next steps/TODO